Writing for Streams and Vinyl...Not Gulp

 If we take a look at the code we’ll see that it follows a pretty standard pattern, present in a lot of Gulp plugins.
 It:

-• runs it through Stylus, before;
+object passed in, and; - runs it through Stylus, before;

-• modifying file.path to reflect the changes, and then;
+to reflect the changes, and then; - passing the Vinyl file on.

-Interestingly there is nothing in here that is Gulp-specific.
-It’s true that the library uses gulp-util to create a PluginError object, but that could easily be done at a level higher then the module, and just below Gulp.
+object, but that could easily be done at a level higher then the module, and just below Gulp.

-So what we really have is not a gulp-stylus module but a vinyl-stylus module.
+module.
 Writing a module to support Vinyl rather than Gulp means that the plugin could be used in other tooling systems (not to mention that the Gulp ecosystem would feel a little less top heavy).

 I’ve been using this approach for a while now, having created Vinyl-processing modules that deal with email (vinyl-email), AMQP (vinyl-amqp), ElasticSearch (vinyl-elasticsearch) and Evernote (vinyl-evernote), rather than their Gulp-specific equivalents.